jesperancinha/jeorg-java-ee-7-test-drives/README.md

 <b style="color: red">Glassfish for Java EE 7 unfortunately only supports Java 6 and Java 8 in later versions.
 Newer versions are ready for JEE 8 and above.
 We will be using Java 11 in our test modules</b>

+## Build

+Note that if you want to build this project from the root, you need to use one of the JDK 11 or upper versions.

+<i>See [Hints&Tricks](https://github.com/jesperancinha/project-signer/blob/master/project-signer-templates/Hints%26Tricks.md) document for more details</i>

 ## Install JDK 11 using [SDK-MAN](https://sdkman.io/)